antonfirsov/docs/2015/04-build/net46-updates.md

 The project was initially targeted to improve high-scale 64-bit cloud workloads, although it has much broader applicabilty.
 We also do expect to add 32-bit support in a later release.

 RyuJIT is on by default for 64-bit processes running on top of the .NET Framework 4.6.
-Your app will run in a 64-bit bit process if it is compiled as 64-bit or AnyCPU, and run on a 64-bit operating system.
+Your app will run in a 64-bit process if it is compiled as 64-bit or AnyCPU, and run on a 64-bit operating system.
 RyuJIT is similarly integrated into .NET Core, as the 64-bit JIT.

 We've used a transparent process over the last two years with RyuJIT.
 You've been able to read [many blog posts on RyuJIT](http://blogs.msdn.com/b/dotnet/archive/tags/ryujit/), try out several RyuJIT CTPs and (suprise!) you can now even read and contribute to the [RyuJIT source code](https://github.com/dotnet/coreclr/tree/master/src/jit).
 Thanks to everyone who helped improve RyuJIT along the way to RC.
 It's very close to going into use and improving the performance of many production workloads.